mfkiwl/te0890-utils-hyperRAM/riscv_test/toolchain_notes.md

 ## Step 5: Build GCC with C++ support

-This step rebuilds GCC with support for C and C++.
+This step is optional.
+It can be skipped if you don't need a C++ compiler.

 The C++ standard library is built without support for exceptions.
 This means that any situation that would normally cause the standard library